ilyaselh/agency/src/blog/challenges-of-translating-english-to-arabic.md

 Lexical ambiguity occurs when there are multiple ways to translate a word, particularly the written word, which in most Arabic texts lacks short vowels.
 The term jzr (جزر), for example, might be read as juzur (islands), jazr (ebb), or jazar (carrots) depending on the context.

-You may also encounter pronoun reference ambiguity when translating from English to Arabic, which occurs when it is unclear to which noun a pronoun refers.
+You may also encounter pronoun reference ambiguity in [English to Arabic translation](https://englisharabictranslations.com/translation-services/), which occurs when it is unclear to which noun a pronoun refers.
 Regardless of gender, we employ the second and third-person pronouns “you” and “they” in English.
 Pronouns in Arabic vary in number and gender.
 When the only context accessible to translators is “you” or “they,” it’s not always clear which Arabic pronoun to use.

 ## 6 - Sentence Structure